 Alpine, an ‘Avant-garde’ vehicle specialist of Groupe Renault, revealed a teaser of its upcoming models in the Renaulution corporate presentation in January.
 The silhouettes of its 3-member portfolio confirmed an electric sports car (successor for the Alpine A110), an electric SUV, and a B-segment electric hot-hatchback.

-Alpine, which has been given the blessing of Groupe Renault boss Luca de Meo to re-invent itself as a performance division, has a new target to be profitable by 2025.
+Alpine, which has been given the blessing of Groupe Renault boss Luca de Meo to re-invent itself into a performance division, has a new target to be profitable by 2025.
 To this extent, the firm has partnered with Geely-owned Lotus to work together in a number of areas including the development of the new sports car.
-It would be reasonable to expect the learnings from this partnership to spill over to the C-segment Alpine electric SUV.
+It would be reasonable to expect the learnings from this partnership to spill over to the Alpine electric SUV.

-If the Megane eVision is basis to go by, the Alpine electric SUV would feature the ‘slimline’ batteries which are built into the structure of the CMF-EV platform.
+If the Megane eVision is the basis to go by, the Alpine electric SUV would feature the ‘slimline’ batteries which are built into the structure of the CMF-EV platform.
 Luca de Meo has told the media that these batteries are the ‘flattest in the market’ and that they help the crossover achieve superior aerodynamics, which would be key for the performance oriented Alpine electric SUV.

-While there are no timelines for the electric SUV, it would be reasonable to expect it prior to 2025 as the company aims to turn in profits from that year, and a volume-oriented electric SUV would be key to achieving that.
+It would be reasonable to anticipate the Alpine electric SUV to arrive a couple of years prior to 2025 as the company aims to turn in profits from that year, and a volume-oriented electric SUV would be of crucial importance to achieving financial goals.